SV-ROS/kinect/README.md

 ### To Do:
  - Handle failure to find a way point.
  - Allow restarting from an intermediate location
- - Allow the runID to be manually set before launching Navigation
+ - Allow the run_id to be manually set before launching Navigation